 There shall be two kinds of membership—active and honorary.
 Except as provided, only active members may vote on club matters.

-There shall be five categories of active membership—active classified, corporate sponsoring, excused, junior, and non-resident.
+There shall be six standing categories of active membership—active classified, corporate sponsoring, excused, junior, sub-club, non-resident.
 In addition, the Board may from time to time establish on a temporary basis a category of Special Active Members as described in paragraph (f).
-All five standing categories of membership shall follow the method of electing members as prescribed in these bylaws.
-Active membership categories shall be defined as provided in paragraphs (a) through (e) below:
+All categories of membership shall follow the method of electing members as prescribed in these bylaws.
+Active membership categories shall be defined as provided in paragraphs (a) through (g) below:

 Classified Active Members.
 These members are those who have a classification assigned.
 Attendance expectations and annual dues apply.
 Weekly lunches are billed in advance.